 - quality, clarity and relevance of proposed survey design

 - expertise in technical and operational aspects of sample surveys

 - demonstrated ability in undertaking similar work.

 Where can I get further assistance?

-Requests for advice or further information from Queensland Government Statistician's Office about conducting surveys should be directed to:
+For requests for advice or further information from Queensland Government Statistician's Office about conducting surveys, please contact us.